Created Date: 19 March 2026

 Purpose trusts

 Unlike many common law jurisdictions, it is possible for Guernsey law trusts to be established partly or wholly for noncharitable purposes.
 Purpose trusts may be used in corporate transactions to create orphan structures or to hold assets which are otherwise difficult or undesirable for a company to hold.
 More commonly in a private wealth context such trusts can be used to protect family heirlooms or to hold assets such as shares in a family trading company.
-An enforcer is legally required to be appointed to enforce the terms of a trust in relation to its non-charitable purposes, but the settlor may name the enforcer.
+An enforcer is legally required to be appointed to enforce the terms of a trust in relation to its non-charitable purposes.
+The settlor may name the enforcer.

 Settlor reserved power trust